docker/docs/datacenter/dtr/2.2/guides/release-notes/index.md

 created
 * The copy to clipboard button on the repository page now works on Firefox
 * The repository page now renders properly the repository permissions
-* You can now delete a users full name from the UI
+* You can now delete a user's full name from the UI
 * Organization administrators can now see the repositories owned by the organization
 * The garbage collection settings now show the correct cron values
 * You can now specify DTR to use port 443 when installing DTR